-Requests for variations to an existing contracted service for any part of the current service term are not covered by Division 3, Part 23 of the NGR or this Guide.
+Requests for variations to an existing contracted service for any part of the current service term are not covered by Part 11 of the NGR or this Guide.
 Such variations will be negotiated in accordance with the terms of the relevant contract.

-Similarly, Division 3 and this Guide do not apply to disputes about a pipeline service provided under an existing contract.
+Similarly, neither Part 11 nor this Guide apply to disputes about a pipeline service provided under an existing contract.
 Such disputes are governed by the terms of that contract.